DaniilPanshin/Preeria_caryophylla-/README.md

 # Preeria_caryophylla

-The task of the project was assembly the genome of the bacterium Preeria Caryophilla and then analyze it.
+The main task of the project was assembly the genome of the bacterium Preeria Caryophilla and then analyze it.

+Goals of the project:

+1. Preprocess data
+2. Assembly genome
+3. Genome annotation
+4. Search for orthologs between Holosporales representatives

 In this project we used next programms:
 1. Flye